katrinortmann/COAST/README.md

 ### Available Features

 The feature parameter can be used to specify, which features should be included in the analysis.
 The feature file should contain one feature name per line.
+An example can be found in the `/config` folder.
 If no feature file is given, all supported features are analyzed.

 Currently, COAST supports the following features: